imagekitio/docs-keep-a-changelog/api-reference/media-api/move-file.md

 {% swagger baseUrl="https://api.imagekit.io" path="/v1/files/move" method="post" summary="Move file API" %}
 {% swagger-description %}
 This will move a file and all its versions from one folder to another.
-Note: If any file at destination has the same name as source file, then source file and its versions will be appended to the destination file.
+Note: If any file at the destination has the same name as the source file, then the source file and its versions will be appended to the destination file.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}